HugoPlacer/open-smartwatch-os/docs/firmware/osw_os.md

 You did not clone the repository with the `--recursive-submodules` flag.

 !!! note "Tip"
-    After changing the branch, follow the command :
+    After changing or updating/pulling a branch, run the command again to also update dependencies:
-    `git submodule update`
+    ```bash
+    git pull
+    git submodule update --init --recursive
+    ```

 #### Failed to connect to ESP32: Timed out waiting for packet header